MAAP #226: AI to detect Amazon gold mining deforestation – 2024 update

 In contrast, we found 1,439 areas (156 protected areas and 1,283 Indigenous territories) that served as significant carbon sources.
 It is important to note that some areas with little documented deforestation, such as Alto Purus National Park, may have carbon loss from natural causes.

 Figure 3.
-Total aboveground carbon levels in each protected area and Indigenous territory.
+Total aboveground carbon stocks in each protected area and Indigenous territory.
 Data: Planet, ACA/MAAP.

-Figure 3 offers the most recent snapshot of total aboveground carbon levels in each protected area and Indigenous territory.
+Figure 3 offers the most recent snapshot of total aboveground carbon stocks in each protected area and Indigenous territory.

 It presents data for 2022 categorized into three groups of High, Medium, and Low.
 Note that the highest carbon totals (over 330 million metric tons) are concentrated across the large designated areas of the northern Amazon.